madhurimarawat/Data-Warehousing/README.md

 ## Tools and Technologies ⚙️💻

-[MySQL](https://dev.mysql.com/doc/):  &nbsp; An open-source relational database management system for managing and organizing structured data using SQL.
+1. [MySQL](https://dev.mysql.com/doc/):  &nbsp; An open-source relational database management system for managing and organizing structured data using SQL.
+2. [Python](https://www.python.org/doc/):  &nbsp; A high-level, interpreted programming language known for its readability and versatility.
+It supports multiple programming paradigms and is widely used for web development, data analysis, automation, and scientific computing.
+3. [Pandas](https://pandas.pydata.org/docs/):  &nbsp; An open-source data analysis and manipulation library for Python.
+It provides data structures like DataFrames and Series, enabling efficient handling and analysis of structured data.
+4. [NumPy](https://numpy.org/doc/):  &nbsp; A fundamental package for numerical computing in Python.
+It offers support for multi-dimensional arrays and matrices, along with a collection of mathematical functions for performing efficient operations on these data structures.
+5. [MySQL Connector](https://dev.mysql.com/doc/connector-python/en/):  &nbsp; A Python library that enables connecting to a MySQL database server.
+It allows developers to execute SQL queries, manage database connections, and interact with MySQL databases directly from Python applications.

 ---